reuterk/pocli/README.md

 Functionality examples (optional arguments are given in parentheses)
 --------------------------------------------------------------------

-The pocli package provides the single `oc` command.
+The pocli package provides the `oc` command.
 It takes positional and named arguments in analogy to e.g. `git`.
 The following examples illustrate the basic usage: